Shingles: Signs and symptoms

 The earliest symptoms of shingles, which include headache, fever, and malaise, are nonspecific, and may result in an incorrect diagnosis.
 These symptoms are commonly followed by sensations of burning pain, itching, hyperesthesia (oversensitivity), or paresthesia ("pins and needles": tingling, pricking, or numbness).
 Pain can be mild to severe in the affected dermatome, with sensations that are often described as stinging, tingling, aching, numbing or throbbing, and can be interspersed with quick stabs of agonizing pain.

 Shingles in children is often painless, but people are more likely to get shingles as they age, and the disease tends to be more severe.

-In most cases, after one to two days—but sometimes as long as three weeks—the initial phase is followed by the appearance of the characteristic skin rash.
+In most cases, after one to two days, and sometimes as long as three weeks, the initial phase is followed by the appearance of the characteristic skin rash.
 The pain and rash most commonly occur on the torso but can appear on the face, eyes, or other parts of the body.
-At first, the rash appears similar to the first appearance of hives; however, unlike hives, shingles causes skin changes limited to a dermatome, normally resulting in a stripe or belt-like pattern that is limited to one side of the body and does not cross the midline.
+At first, the rash appears similar to hives; however, unlike hives, shingles causes skin changes limited to a dermatome, typically resulting in a stripe- or belt-like pattern on one side of the body that does not cross the midline.
 Zoster sine herpete ("zoster without herpes") describes a person who has all of the symptoms of shingles except this characteristic rash.

 Later, the rash becomes vesicular, forming small blisters filled with a serous exudate, as the fever and general malaise continue.
-The painful vesicles eventually become cloudy or darkened as they fill with blood, and crust over within seven to ten days; usually the crusts fall off and the skin heals, but sometimes, after severe blistering, scarring and discolored skin remain.
+The painful vesicles eventually become cloudy or darkened as they fill with blood and crust over within seven to ten days; usually, the crusts fall off, and the skin heals, but sometimes, after severe blistering, scarring, and discolored skin remain.
 The blister fluid contains varicella zoster virus, which can be transmitted through contact or inhalation of fluid droplets until the lesions crust over, which may take up to four weeks.